Pension Adjustment Account

 Future COLA

 Given the number of variables involved, it is difficult to predict the amount of future COLA.
 Members are cautioned that there is no certainty of a COLA in any given year and the long-run average COLA could be significantly below the corresponding increase in CPI.
-The projection valuation of the PAA completed in 2021 suggests that, prior to accounting for any increases due to the use of restricted surplus, COLA averaging approximately 0.91% over the long term could be granted under the current plan structure, subject to annual fluctuations and the fact that the COLA granted in any given year cannot exceed the limit prescribed in The Teachers’ Pensions Act.
+Projection analyses conducted by our plan actuary indicate that an average annual COLA of approximately 0.85% could be granted over the next 40 years (subject to annual fluctuations and the CPI limit).
+While 0.85% is a very precise estimate, it is nevertheless an estimate – it could be higher or lower by a meaningful amount.